 The first step, within a concurrent and agile development lifecycle, is to design the scheme.
 The complexity of the scheme will drive the complexity of the service.
 Simplification is key to the success of both.

-The principal elements of the scheme need to be in place before you can start concurrently designing the business and target operating models for the service – the Business Architecture high level design.
+The principal elements of the scheme need to be in place before you can start concurrently designing the business and target operating models for the service – the Enterprise Architecture high level design.
 Once this is sufficiently well defined, you can begin further elements of the development lifecycle, incrementally and iteratively, using a range of design techniques, including prototyping and co-creation with customers, suppliers and other stakeholders.

 The temporal dimension of the design is very important here.
 You need a clear roadmap for the scheme and the service – present state to desired future state.
 Everything will need to flex and adapt as the programme moves forward, responding to the emergent properties of the system and the changing external environment.